CNC Operator Readiness Essentials (CORE)

 Want to train quickly to launch a good career?
 If so, this 2-week intensive training is for you!
 The CNC (Computer Numerical Control) Operator Readiness Essentials program is grant-funded so offered at no cost to you.
 Learn the core skills you need for employment as an entry-level CNC Operator.

 CNC operators set up, monitor, and control computer-controlled machinery to produce precision parts.
-This is an in-demand position with many local manufacturers.
 The average base salary in Oregon is $20 per hour.
-If you successfully complete the program, you will get a chance to interview with employers!
+Upon completion of the program, interview with local employers, or keep studying to advance your career beyond entry level.

 Classmates at machineInstructor & student with metal barStudent measuring in classroomStudent at CNC panelStudent measuring at bandsawStudents practicing in classroom